Over the course of 2021-2024, Karibu instigated a pilot project related to a new grantmaking program known as the “Karibu New Realities Grant“.

 New Cartographies: The Production of Africa Rising.
 Chimurenga Chronic, 2015.

-Africa continues to be at the forefront of Neo-colonialism, Neo-imperialism, and extractivism in many forms, with a wide range of old and emerging powers playing active roles in this exploitation.
+When the pilot was initiated in 2021, Africa continued to be at the forefront of Neo-colonialism, Neo-imperialism, and extractivism in many forms, with a wide range of old and emerging powers playing active roles in this exploitation.
 This reality relates to many of the themes that Karibu is already working very closely with: trade, militarism, climate justice, food sovereignty, and more.

-The pilot then aims to support the collective transition to a new courageous generation of actors as they continue the struggle for a just world and more just Africa.
+The pilot aimed to support the collective transition to a new courageous generation of actors as they continue the struggle for a just world and more just Africa.

 Vision for the pilot